chgferreira/backbone_extraction/README.md

 Finally, there is a folder called Toy Example that contains the data in Gephi format that corresponds to the views used in the work.

 The backbone extraction methods and the implementation used (which must be downloaded from the original source) are described below.
+We thank all the researchers who provided their implementation and all others.
 Please cite the original paper when using it:

 Case Study 1 (Instagram):